nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 * page_num
 * pretty
 * include_full_acl - boolean parameter that indicates if the full acl details should be included in the search response.
-* include_legacy_group_guid - boolean parameter that indicates if legacy group guid should be returned in place of group concept id in full acl search response.
-It can only be used when include_full_acl parameter is true.

 ##### ACL Matching Parameters